TedHusted/awake/awake.md/awake.md

 	Tate says, “We found that the Test Mode for both devices could have been used to cause the crashes.”

 	“But Test Mode for the car needs a physical plugin.
-We didn’t find one at the scene,” says Carla, her hologram crossed its arms.
+We didn’t find one at the scene,” says Carla.
+Her hologram crosses its arms.

 	“We didn’t find a phone either,” says Noah.
 “Maybe the drone carried them both away, yeah?”